West Nusa Tenggara: Government and administrative divisions

 The province is administratively divided into eight regencies (kabupaten) and two municipalities (kotamadya).
-When created, the province consisted of just six regencies; the city of Mataram was separated from West Lombok Regency on 26 July 1993, and the city of Bima was separated from Bima Regency on 10 April 2002.
+When created, the province consisted of just six regencies (West Lombok, Central Lombok, East Lombok, Sumbawa, Dompu and Bima); the city of Mataram was separated from West Lombok Regency on 26 July 1993, and the city of Bima was separated from Bima Regency on 10 April 2002.
 Two additional regencies were created - West Sumbawa from part of Sumbawa Regency on 18 December 2003, and North Lombok from part of West Lombok Regency on 24 June 2008.
-The regencies and cities are listed below with their administrative capitals, their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2022.
+The regencies and cities are listed below with their administrative capitals, their areas, and their populations at the 2010 census and the 2020 census, together with the official estimates as of mid-2024.

-The Indonesian government has since 2013 been considering the division of Nusa Tenggara Barat Province to create a separate Sumbawa Island province.
-There is no information as to whether the remaining part of the present province (i.e. the districts comprising Lombok Island) would then be renamed.
+Proposals have been under consideration since 2013 by the People's Representative Council (Dewan Perwakilan Rakyat or DPR) to create a separate Sumbawa Island province; there is no information as to whether the remaining part of the present province (i.e. the districts comprising Lombok Island) would then be renamed.
+However, since 2013 the Indonesian Government have maintained a moratorium on the intended creation of new provinces, regencies and cities.